 The lower the tax drag, the less you're paying to the IRS.

-In 2021, four out of six mutual funds in Symmetry's tax-managed models demonstrated appreciably lower tax cost ratios and outperformed their peer group benchmark over both a 1-year AND a 3-year period.
+In 2022, five out of six mutual funds in Symmetry's tax-managed models demonstrated appreciably lower tax cost ratios.
+Over 3 years, all of the funds had lower cost ratios.

 TAX DRAG (TAX COST RATIOS)